-It is hard to assess how the findings about costs incurred from this group, where 74% of respondents were from organisations with over1000 or more employees, would apply to Australian organisations with a turn-over of less than $3 million per annum.
+It is hard to assess how the findings about costs incurred from this group, where 74% of respondents were from organisations with over 1000 or more employees, would apply to Australian organisations with a turn-over of less than $3 million per annum.
 There is no way to scale them as no detail was provided as to what the estimated costs were to cover.

-Another authority for the high costs associated with GDPR compliance is a PWC survey from 2017.
+A third authority for the high costs associated with GDPR compliance is a PWC survey from 2017.
 Various articles refer to a PWC report as finding that 40 percent of the firms that had finished preparations for compliance with the GDPR had spent more than $10 million.

 We have not been able to locate the report referred to.

 A different PWC report from 2017 found that 76% of survey respondents planned to spend more than $1 million for GDPR preparations, (not $10m by 40% of respondents).
 This report reflects a PWC survey of 200 c-suite executives and General Counsels from large U.S. companies , and so is of doubtful relevance to small and medium Australian businesses.